Burp Suite, Website Hacking

 Time to opt, choose the payload type to Character frobber and select the operate on option to the “Base value of payload position”

-Now, let’s make this attack somewhat more appealing with the use of the “Grep Extract” option, which will thereby help us in order to identify which payload sting is defined to which application ID.
+Now, let’s make this attack somewhat more appealing by using the “Grep Extract” option.
+This feature will help us identify which payload string is linked to which application ID.

-Therefore, at the Options tab, scroll down to the Grep – Extract field, check the “Extract the following items from responses” and click on the “Add” button.
+Therefore, navigate to the Options tab.
+Scroll down to the Grep – Extract field.
+Then, check the “Extract the following items from responses” option and click on the “Add” button.

 You’ll be redirected to a new window, click the fetch response button and the search for “Application ID” there, further select the output and hit OK, as in our case we’re having “A1B2”.